• Skip to main content

 Kneading or Not?

 This recipe is long on sitting and short on working.
 Doesn't that sound good!
 I found that my KitchenAid stand mixer did the work for me, but if you don't have one, you can make the bread by hand.
 I think the gluten free bread likes a little more kneading (mixing) than its wheaty cousin requires.
-Either way, you don't have to knead it as much as you would other homemade breads.
+Either way, you don't have to knead this one as much as you would other homemade breads.

 Plan ahead to make this.
 Mix up your ingredients, let the batter sit overnight, and enjoy your amazing creation the next day!